Regularized universal topological markers for Dirac systems: Reduced form of our regularized universal topological markers

-with $N_D=i^D2^{2D}\pi^D/2^scV_D$.
-By considering $QP=PQ=0$, only two terms survive in equation (\ref{equ:topo-operator}), which are precisely the alternating order terms between $P$ and $Q$, namely,
+\end{widetext} with $N_D=i^D2^{2D}\pi^D/2^scV_D$.
+By considering $QP=PQ=0$, only two terms survive in Eq. (\ref{equ:topo-operator}), which are precisely the alternating order terms between $P$ and $Q$, namely,

-where we have absorbed a possible minus sign into the coefficient c in $N_D$, and $\{O,\bar{O}\}=\{Q, P\}$ for the even D case and $\{O,\bar{O}\}=\{P,Q\}$ for the odd D case owing to the alternating ordering of the projectors Q and P. Equation (\ref{equ:topo-operator1}) is just the topological operator defined in \cite{Chen2023PRBp45111}.
+where we have absorbed a possible minus sign into the coefficient c in $N_D$, and $\{O,\bar{O}\}=\{Q, P\}$ for the even D case and $\{O,\bar{O}\}=\{P,Q\}$ for the odd D case owing to the alternating ordering of projectors Q and P. Equation (\ref{equ:topo-operator1}) is just the topological operator defined in \cite{Chen2023PRBp45111}.
+To compare the original markers and our regularized markers clearly, we consider the two distinct phases in the 2D Chern insulator mentioned in Appendix~\ref{sec:app3} as an example.
+The numerical results are shown in Fig.~\ref{fig:compare_markers}.
+We can see that these two markers converge to the same value in the thermodynamic limit; however, for finite system sizes, the original markers suffer from boundary irregularities and always average to zero, whereas our regularized markers are free from these irregularities and correctly yield the expected Chern number when summed over all lattice sites which is an important feature that enables us to investigate the effects of disorder on global properties and to establish connections with other formulas, such as the Bott index, as discussed in the main text.

 \FloatBarrier